How to Approach the Legal Process of Buying a House

 Process the exchange documentation and the registration of title

-According to a recent article on the Guardian website, a conveyancer should be appointed at the same time as you choose a mortgage lender.
-You could save money this way, as some lenders choose only to work with a panel of trusted conveyancers.
-You will normally be supplied with a list of approved conveyancers after receiving your mortgage promise, from which you can choose the most suitable based on the following criteria:
+According to a recent article on the Guardian website, you should appoint a conveyancer at the same time as you choose a mortgage lender.
+You could save money this way, as some banks want only to work with a panel of trusted conveyancers.
+You are given a list of approved conveyancers after receiving your mortgage promise, from which you can choose the most suitable based on the following criteria:

 What they charge, and whether they offer a no sale, no fee payment structure

-Hidden charges for extra services such as environmental searches
+Hidden fees for extra services such as environmental searches

 How receptive they are to your questions